 Reserve Information for Faculty

 Course reserves are online only through fall 2020, and can be requested and accessed via your Canvas course.
-If you have questions about making materials available to your class, visit the library's blog post for instructions, or contact your subject librarian for individual assistance.
+If you have questions about making materials available to your class, contact your subject librarian for individual assistance.

 Course Reserve service allows instructors to make articles or book excerpts available through Canvas for class use. eReserve materials may be both requested and accessed through your course site in Canvas.